 Plant Pathologist Career Outlook

 Plant pathologists may be employed in many industries, including academic institutions, non-profit organizations, private consulting firms and government agencies.
 They can work as teachers, researchers, plant specialists and plant health managers.
-According to the BLS, soil and plant scientists could expect a 7% job growth rate from 2014 to 2024, which is about average.
+According to the BLS, soil and plant scientists could expect a 8% job growth rate from 2018 to 2028, which is a little above average.